DataJuggler/BlazorFileUpload/bin/Release/net7.0/README.md

 To handle the File Upload event 'OnFileUploaded'.
-The code shown also starts a progress bar timer and reads the sheet names using Nuget package DataJuggler.Excelrate (the Nuget package that powers Blazor Excelerate).
+The code shown also starts a progress bar timer and reads the sheet names using Nuget package DataJuggler.Excelerate (the Nuget package that powers Blazor Excelerate).

     #region OnFileUploaded(UploadedFileInfo file)
     /// <summary>